2025 Fall Class Schedule

 To explore and view recordings of our previous classes click below.

-• Pele Yoeitz is an encyclopedia of Jewish ethics, guidance and thought by the 19th-century halachic authority and kabbalist Rav Eliezer Papo.
+Pele Yoeitz is an encyclopedia of Jewish ethics, guidance and thought by the 19th-century halachic authority and kabbalist Rav Eliezer Papo.
 It covers a wide range of topics in alphabetical order.
-It is written in a non-confrontational, though-provoking manner, leaving the learner to grow in a manner most suited for them.
+It is written in a non-confrontational, thought-provoking manner, leaving the learner to grow in a manner most suited for them.
+(Wednesday)

 Class taught by: